 Students will be required to complete a full series of the COVID-19 vaccine at least two weeks prior to arriving on campus for 2021-2022 academic terms.
 We will work directly with any student who is unable to access a vaccine prior to arriving on campus and will make vaccines available through the university’s health center.

 Employees are required to complete their vaccination series by Aug.
 1, 2021.
 If you have not been able to access a vaccine, please contact the university health center.
-Employees will be sent a link by email to upload their vaccine or approved exemption documentation to Paycom.
+Employees upload their vaccine or approved exemption documentation via Paycom.

 Pacific Community Vaccination Efforts